mahorbhaskar/Djanog-UserAuthenticationSystem/README.md

 | JavaScript | --- | 283 |
 | Ajax Validation | --- | 283 |

-Login and Logout Functionality, Authenticate user through OTP verification using Mobile number and Email ID .
+Login and Logout Functionality, Authenticate user through OTP verification using Mobile number and Email ID.
+I have also use validation in all the fields using Ajax while registering a user in database

 ### Cloning the repository